How Physiotherapy Can Help With Your Back Pain

 Back pain affects 85% of the population at some point throughout their lives.
-It is the most common disability experienced by those under the age of 45, and the most expensive health care problem for those aged between 20 and 50 years.
+It is the most common musculoskeletal issue experienced by those under the age of 45, and the most expensive health care problem for those aged between 20 and 50 years.

-At Move Physiotherapy, we understand how your back pain can impact your daily work, lifestyle and recreation, placing an incredible burden both physically and emotionally on yourself and your loved ones.
-Our physiotherapists are experts in back pain physiotherapy.
-We offer 60 minute initial assessments in order to provide a comprehensive assessment, clear diagnosis and detailed treatment plan to get you out of your pain and back to the activities you love the most.
+The physiotherapists at Move Physiotherapy have years of experience in treating back pain.
+We offer longer initial assessments in order to provide a comprehensive assessment, clear diagnosis and detailed treatment plan to get you out of your pain and back to the activities you love the most in the quickest timeframe.

 LOW BACK PAIN FLOWCHART

 The above flowchart is a basic guide for self-diagnosing your lower back pain.
 Please click on the picture to expand the image.

 Based on the mechanism and history behind your lower back pain it aims to provide you with an insight into your potential diagnosis.
 However, please note that this is by no means an exhaustive list of pathologies that can result in low back pain.
 This flowchart is simply a guide on the most common causes of short term lower back pain, such as discogenic pain, facet joint sprains and muscle strains.
 It also outlines common causes of sciatica including nerve root irritations and piriformis syndrome.